All Episodes

 Even though you've done everything, even though we're working with you, we're not going to come raid your entire home.

-Again, contrast that with uh President Biden, where the FBI said, we're not even going to go to the one location, we already know there are classified documents.
+Again, contrast that with President Biden, where the FBI said, we're not even going to go to the one location.

-That one room in your home, the one we're not we're not even going to go to there with that one spot, let alone go there with agents and and and tour the and and look at the whole entire premises.
+We're not even going to go there with that one spot, let alone go there with agents and tour and look at the whole entire premises.

-So again, glaring difference in how they do it.
+So, again, glaring differences in how they do it.

-Every time she does a uh a press conference, uh Corinne John Pierre, every time she does a press conference, she's talking about how transparent we're being.
+Every time she does a press conference, Corinne John Pierre, every time she does a press conference, she's talking about how transparent we're being.

-December 18th, they find them at the in the garage.
+December 18th, they find them in the garage.

-January 9th, they find the the media comes out and says, Yes, there were documents found at the Biden Center, and the White House confirms the media report, but doesn't tell us about the the documents found December 18th at the resident, even though they already knew it at the time.
+And the White House confirms the media report, but doesn't tell us about the documents found December 18th at the residence, even though they already knew it at the time.

-So the this this transparency issues that they keep talking about, every time they say it, I'm saying, like, no, you're not being transparent whatsoever with the American people.
+So this transparency issue that they keep talking about, every time they say it, I'm saying like, no, you're not being transparent whatsoever with the American people.

 That's six days before the election.